 With women comprising only 26% of the total computing workforce in the U.S., the computer science and technology gender gap is palpable.
 The percentage of computer science degrees earned by women in comparison to men dropped by 46% between 1983 and 2017.
 Underrepresentation of females in college computing programs leads to lower levels of female employment within the realms of coding, software development and IT.

-This steady decline at both the academic and professional level has existed over the past 3 decades due in part to cultural shifts, pay disparity and inequitable working environments.
+This steady decline at both the academic and professional level has existed over the past three decades due in part to cultural shifts, pay disparity and inequitable working environments.
 However, as of 2015, the percentages of women earning computer science degrees have finally started to rise.
 National advocacy groups, academic institutions and corporate partners are mobilizing resources at scale to provide computer science and technology education to girls and women of all demographics.

 Broader opportunities are being presented for girls in kindergarten through college to pursue careers in computer science in the form of afterschool clubs, summer immersion programs, coding boot camps and on-campus student organizations.
 Overall, stakeholders involved are fully realizing the need to tackle the tech gender gap at its root.